Hiring new employees isn’t only about getting them to sign their contract of employment.

 A more serious example is if you haven’t explained your mission statement, sick leave process, or clocking in and out system (our app Blip can help you out there, by the way).

 You can also introduce them to your:

-- Company policies (such as your holiday days or clocking systems).
+- Company policies (such as your holiday days).

 - Terms and conditions of their employment.

 But with thorough “organisation socialisation” (to give the fancier term), the onboarding process in HR can prevent any problems.